redhat-performance/jetlag/docs/troubleshooting.md

 When replacing the ocp version, just remove the assisted-installer pod and container, then rerun the `setup-bastion.yml` playbook.

-## Bastion - Clean all container images from bastion registry
+## Clean all container images from bastion registry

 If you are planning a redeploy with new versions and new container images it may make sense to clean all the old container images to start fresh.
 First [clean the pods and containers off the bastion following this](troubleshooting.md#cleaning-all-podscontainers-off-the-bastion-machines).
 Then remove the directory containing the images.